home-assistant/home-assistant.io/source/hassio/haos_common_tasks.markdown

 ## Home Assistant OS Snapshots

-Snapshots are a backup of your Home Assistant and addon data and configuration which are stored in a compressed archive file (.tar).
+Snapshots are a backup of your Home Assistant and add-on data and configuration.
+They are stored in a compressed archive file (.tar).
 Snapshots are made from the Supervisor Snapshot panel.
 There is also a service available which allows you to trigger the creation of a snapshot from an automation.
 Backups are stored in the /backup directory.

 A full snapshot includes the following directories: